goinvo/ReusableBlockChart/README.md

 ```

 ### Preference Parameters
-A list of all possible prefernces that you can configure when initializing the chart
+A list of all possible preferences that you can configure when initializing the chart

 ```javascript
 .chart("BlockChart", {